Connect with us

 The Division of Early Childhood Care and Development hosted a virtual meeting on Dec.
 1 to answer questions about the application process and how the money may be used.

-The grant program, called Child Care Strong, is sure to breathing room to often understaffed, cash-strapped centers and ideally create the opportunity for improvements within the facilities.
+The grant program, called Child Care Strong, is sure to provide breathing room to often understaffed, cash-strapped centers and ideally create the opportunity for improvements within the facilities.

 Patricia Young, owner of School of Champions Development & Learning Academy in Itta Bena, said she hopes to use the money to hire and retain more workers and increase salaries for certified teachers.